-21 See Community Development Block Grant Disaster Recovery (CDBG-DR) Policy Guidance for Grantees 2019 at https://files.hudexchange.info/resources/documents/CDBG-DR-Policy-Guide.pdf.
+32 See Community Development Block Grant Disaster Recovery (CDBG-DR) Policy Guidance for Grantees 2019 at https://files.hudexchange.info/resources/documents/CDBG-DR-Policy-Guide.pdf.

-As stated in the R3 Program eligibility criteria, all applicants to the R3 Program must have sustained damage from Hurricanes Irma and/or María to receive assistance.
-If exacerbated damages make it impossible to determine damages from Hurricanes Irma and/or María through a damage inspection, the Program may use third-party documentation or datasets, as outlined under the Proof of Damage section of this guideline.
-Prior to addressing exacerbated repair or reconstruction need, the R3 Program must analyze other assistance available to the applicant to ensure prevention of duplication of benefits, as described in the Duplication of Benefits (DOB) section of these guidelines.
+Guidelines.
+Prior to addressing exacerbated repair or reconstruction need, the R3 Program must analyze other assistance available to the applicant to ensure prevention of DOB-duplication of benefits, as described in the Duplication of Benefits (DOB) section of these guidelines.

-12 Environmental Review
+13 Environmental Review

 Environmental review is the process of reviewing a project and its potential environmental impacts to determine whether it meets federal, state, and local environmental standards.
-Every project undertaken with Federal funds, and all activities associates with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C. §4231 et seq., as well as to the HUD environmental review regulations at 24 C.F.R. § 58 on Environmental Review Procedures for Entities Assuming HUD Environmental Responsibilities.
+Every project undertaken with Federal funds, and all activities associates with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C. §4321 4231 et seq., as well as to the HUD environmental review regulations at 24 C.F.R. § Part 58 on Environmental Review Procedures for Entities Assuming HUD Environmental Responsibilities.
 Therefore, an environmental review process is required for all awards to be issued under the Program to ensure that the proposed activities do not negatively impact the surrounding environment and that the property itself will not have an adverse environmental or health effect on end users.